Address:780 Martin Luther King Blvd.

 The Serbian Garden features a central plaza with a marble cube and circular concrete seating.

 A pebble mosaic surrounds the cube.
 It is a reproduction of mosaics found at the Hilandar Monastery (Greece) and at the Patriarchate of Pec and Zica Monasteries (Serbia).
 The plaza also includes the garden’s message: “only unity saves the Serbs.”

 A trail meanders south from the plaza, parallel to MLK, and ends at another plaza.
 This part of the garden is dedicated to inventor, engineer and genius Nikola Tesla (1856-1943).

-The garden also holds a number of busts featuring other famous people.
-One of them is King Peter I, founding father of Yugoslavia (1844-1921).
+The garden also holds a number of busts featuring notables such as King Peter I, founding father of Yugoslavia (1844-1921).
 Another is poet Petar II Petrovic-Njegos, an Orthodox Prince-Bishop and ruler of Montenegro (1813-1851).

 Originally, the republics of Serbia and Croatia were joined with Slovenia in the 1932 Yugoslav Garden.
 After the 1991 breakup of Yugoslavia, the Yugoslav Garden was re-dedicated to Slovenia.
 The bust of Njegos, which had been in the original garden, was consequently moved to the newly dedicated Serbian Garden.